Burgch/iOS-Header-Dump/README.txt

 When prompted, enter your super user password (this is required to copy the header files back to the SDK (you can check the script if you don't believe me :P)

-That's it, you're done, all header files for the sdk have been dumped, patched, and merged.
+That's it, you're done, all header files for the SDK have been dumped, patched, and merged.
 Wasn't that easy :P